Skip to content

 Manage profiles

-Profiles are a collection of components that are grouped together to form an initial nested environment.
+Profiles are a collection of components grouped together to form an initial nested environment.

 img